 New initiatives are regularly pursued to develop and adopt corporate governance best practices and to build the right corporate culture across the organization.

-There has been no significant deviation from the Club's Manual of Corporate Governance.
+The Corporation faithfully observes and implements the corporate governance policies of the Securities and Exchange Commission.
+Management continues to evaluate existing company policies and procedures in light of the recently amended Manual of Corporate Governance to ensure the Corporation's conformity thereto.

-The Manual was amended to conform with the Code of Corporate Governance for Public Companies and Registered Issuers issued by the SEC through SEC MC No. 24, series of 2019.
+The Manual of Corporate Governance was amended pursuant to the Code of Corporate Governance for Public Companies and Registered Issuers issued by the SEC through SEC MC No. 24, series of 2019.
 The amendments were approved by the Board of Directors on 26 June 2020.
-The Amended Manual was signed by then Chairman Mr. Leonardo L. Leonio and was filed with the SEC on 10 July 2020.
-Subsequently, after filing, the SEC issued SEC MC No. 20, series of 2020 which required that the amended Manual be signed by both Chairman and Compliance Officer.
+The Amended Manual of Corporate Governance was signed by then Chairman Leonardo L. Leonio and was filed with the SEC on 10 July 2020.

-After the election of Mr. Bernard Vincent O. Dy as Chairman at the ASM, and Ms. Malou as Compliance Officer at the Organizational Board, both held on 25 November 2020, their signatures were secured and the Amended Manual was refiled with the SEC with both their signatures on 18 December 2020.
+Subsequently after filing the Amended Manual of Corporate Governance, the SEC issued SEC MC No. 20, series of 2020 which required that the Amended Manual of Corporate Governance be signed by both the Chairman and the Compliance Officer.
+After the election of Mr. Bernard Vincent O. Dy as Chairman, and Ms. Ma.
+Luisa D. Chiong, as Compliance Officer, at the Organizational Board Meeting held on 25 November 2020, the Amended Manual of Corporate Governance were signed by the Chairman and Compliance Officer and was refiled with the SEC on 18 December 2020.